unnati-k19/-digital-literacy-project/README.md

 ---

-## 👤 About Me
+## About Me
-I am a first-year student pursuing a degree in **Computer Science and Engineering (Specialization in Cyber Security and Digital Forensic)**.
+My name is Unnati Khandelwal and I am a first-year student pursuing a degree in **Computer Science and Engineering (Specialization in Cyber Security and Digital Forensic)**.
 I am passionate about using technology to solve problems and am committed to helping my community stay safe and informed in the digital age.

 ---
 *Developed as part of the Digital Ambassador Program 2026.*